This post may contain affiliate links. Please read our disclosure policy.

 - Seasonings: I season with kosher salt and ground cumin.
 The cumin is an optional ingredient, but it does add a ton of smoky flavor, just the way your favorite middle eastern restaurant makes it!

-What is the secret to making the best hummus from scratch?
+What is the secret to the best from-scratch hummus?

 The secret to making the best hummus is using a teaspoon of baking soda and boiling the chickpeas for a short 10 minutes once you drain them from the can.
 Then, blend them with all the other ingredients.
 I know what you’re thinking; ‘those chickpeas are already cooked.’